Workstream Bodies

 Digitalisation Task Force – Position Paper

-This Task Force focuses on the needs of the battery value chain in terms of education and skills for its workforce, looking at core technical knowledge and skills needed for manufacturing.
-Its focus is on the analysis of the present situation and a set of recommended actions needed to make Europe ready for competitiveness in 2030.
+This Task Force focuses on the needs of the battery value chain in terms of education and skills for its workforce.
+This is critical in an industry which is constantly evolving and with ambitious goals for growth.
+Europe needs to both grow the pool of talent and equip the workforce for new jobs to grow this industry sustainably.
+This Task Forces focuses on core technical knowledge and skills needed for battery manufacturing, targeting both higher and lower levels of education and younger students.
+The focus is on the analysis of the present situation and a set of recommended actions needed to make Europe ready for competitiveness in 2030.
+The group is comprised of an impressive mix of membership from industry, academia and the training sector.
+Key focus areas of the Task Force are:

 Education and Skills Task Force – Position Paper